yaminithakur1184/SQL-Modernisation-Hack/README.md

 ## Step-By-Step Guide For Delivery ##
-- **Position the VBD** at your account and follow the necessary steps on ESXP as you would do for any other delivery.
+- **Search the VBD** in your account and follow the necessary steps on ESXP as you would do for any other delivery.
 Details regarding time booking and best practices for the delivery have been given in the FaQ section below.

 - **Identify a peer CSA** who will act as the second coach.